abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     and describe some of its main components.
 Finally, we detail the inner working of the local search algorithm and indicate where the callbacks of the ``SearchMonitor``\s are called in the last subsection.

     We present a simplified version of the local search algorithm.
-We will not miss much though and use the real
-    code as an example of the way we can combine the search primitives we have already seen in the previous chapter.

     ..  warning:: We describe a simplified version of the local search algorithm.